ultimatecoder/ultimatecoder.github.io/_posts/2017-08-28-how_to_repair_a_broken_grub_in_ubuntu.md

 describe the steps of restoring your [GRUB][GRUB] using this method in this post.

-If you had rebooted and unable to start the system then I will request to follow the steps described at [How to geek][how_to_geek] post rather than continuing here.
+If you had rebooted and are unable to start the system then I will request to follow the steps described at [How to geek][how_to_geek] post rather than continuing here.
 If you are using Legacy BIOS rather than UEFI type then this post might not work for you.
 To identify which type your system has booted with, [follow this steps][bios_or_uefi].

 ## So let’s start!